 Do your heirs expect to inherit an old homestead property, a family cottage, a residence, your farm, an art collection, furniture, or business shares?
 They may have to be liquidated by the estate, perhaps at a loss, to pay any existing tax liability.
-Life insurance can pay tax-free benefits, can side-step probate, or estate administrative tax, and can cover any estate liabilities that could impinge on bequests that you want to make to your loved ones.
+Life insurance proceeds may help to side-step probate, or estate administration tax, and can cover any estate liabilities that could impinge on bequests that you want to make to your loved ones.

 5 Methods to reduce taxes that will be due upon your death.